ishiikurisu/failproof-api/README.md

 # Failproof Checklists API

-Let's get these lists for you.
-Just give us some time.
+Let's get these lists for you!

 ## Installation